LKreutzer/bazel-workshop/README.md

 See also the [intro](https://bazel.build/about/intro) and [Bazel vision](https://bazel.build/about/vision) pages.

-Possible limitations:
+### Possible limitations:

+- steep learning curve for maintainers
-- running services and integration tests with extended system access requirements
+- running services and integration tests, that need extended system access, goes against the philosophy of sand-boxing
-- languages (yet) without rule sets
+- languages that are (yet) without rule sets

 ## Bazel basics

-### Files
+### File structure

 The basic structure of the Bazel files in a repository could, for example, look like this: